svilupp/PromptingTools.jl/docs/src/frequently_asked_questions.md

 ## Configuring the Environment Variable for API Key

+This is a guide for OpenAI's API key, but it works for any other API key you might need (eg, `MISTRALAI_API_KEY` for MistralAI API).

 To use the OpenAI API with PromptingTools.jl, set your API key as an environment variable:

 ```julia